By Vedic Astro-Palmist Guylaine Vallée

 Take a Big Step toward Peace and Joy with The 90-Day Life Line Challenge

 To assist you on your journey toward the joy of self-realization, we also encourage you to take our 90-Day Life Line Challenge: Rejuvenate Yourself in Body, Mind and Soul.
 This special program will help you achieve deeper states of meditation and experience Ananda, the joy of being alive.
-Over the course of 90 days, you will learn how to free your Life Force Energy (prana) by mastering simple yogic exercises and techniques that will help you declutter your mind, shed bad habits and de-stress your life.
+Over the course of 90 days, you will learn how to free your life force energy (prana) by learning to master simple yogic exercises and techniques that will help you declutter your mind, shed bad habits and de-stress your life.

 You will be introduced to the lost art of natural breathing, which will harmonize the three aspects of your being—body, mind and heart.
 Practicing proper breathing will ignite your chakras, the spiritual energy centers along the spine, enhancing your immune system and electrifying your physical body with untapped reserves of energy, stamina and vigor while simultaneously lifting your awareness to higher realms of consciousness, creativity, passion and purpose.
 Take a closer look at what The Life Line Challenge has to offer by clicking here.